Abdominal CT Scan: What Can It Diagnose?

 - You may be already taking medications, and this is also taken into consideration.

 - Loose-fitting garments or a hospital gown will be provided.
-Before the scan, your body should be devoid of any metallic objects including jewellery, dentures, hearing aids and the like.
+Before the scan, your body should be devoid of any metallic objects including jewelry, dentures, hearing aids and the like.

 - You may be asked to not eat or drink anything for a few hours before the test.